raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and rotational harddrives power up too slowly.
 It’s possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but there are devices that fail to respond within this period as well.
 - Some flash drives have a very specific protocol requirement that is not handled by the bootcode and may thus be incompatible.
-- Lack of power can be an issue, so it is recommended to use a powered USB hub, particuarly if you are attaching more than one storage device to the Raspberry Pi.
+- Lack of power can be an issue, so it is recommended to use a powered USB hub, particularly if you are attaching more than one storage device to the Raspberry Pi.
 If your device has its own power supply, then use that.